Research Computing Projects

 RCC is helping the UNH Environmental Health & Safety (EH&S) department develop a web application that will allow them to identify and track research projects involved in such areas as human subjects, radioactive materials, and recombinant DNA.

 The UNH Department of Housing's mission is to provide residents and University guests with a safe, comfortable, and affordable living environment that promotes learning, social interaction and personal growth; to maintain facilities advance technology and provide services that are attentive to resident needs and concerns; and to ensure efficient and effective management of operations and resources.

-Research Computing and Instrumentation has created custom database-driven web applications to allow the UNH Department of Housing to provide on-line web services to their customers, the residents of UNH.
-RCI created and continues to support 'Assignments On-Line', 'MR On-Line', 'Damage Billing On-Line', 'Assistance On-Line', and 'Housing room applications' allowing students 24-hour real-time access to these resources.
+The Research Computing Center has created custom database-driven web applications to allow the UNH Department of Housing to provide on-line web services to their customers, the residents of UNH.
+RCC created and continues to support 'Assignments On-Line', 'MR On-Line', 'Damage Billing On-Line', 'Assistance On-Line', and 'Housing room applications' allowing students 24-hour real-time access to these resources.

 UNH has conducted an on-going energy efficiency program for the past 30 years.
 The University spends over $12 million annually and needs to constantly analyze its buildings to reduce costs.
 The 600+ meters on campus allow the Energy Office to monitor where energy consumption can be reduced through repairs, upgrades, and changes to building operations.
 UNH also conducts many energy awareness programs to encourage energy conserving activities by the campus community.
 The Energy Office's metering data allows the University to track and report on the savings achieved.